 The financial year of the Fund corresponds to the calendar year.
-This report has been prepared in accordance with generally accepted accounting principles in the Netherlands, and in compliance with the financial reporting requirements included in Part 9, Book 2 of the Netherlands Civil Code as well as the Dutch Act on Financial Supervision.
+This report has been prepared in accordance with generally accepted accounting principles in the Netherlands, and in compliance with the financial reporting requirements included in Part 9, Book 2 of the Netherlands Civil Code as well as the Dutch Act on Financial per share data.